jsware/jsware.github.io/_uml2/20-overview.md

 The Unified Process is one such lifecycle that meets the above criteria.

-{% include pop src="/assets/images/uml2/unified-process.drawio.svg" alt="The Unified Process" caption="The Unified Process phases and workflows" %}
+{% include figure popup=true image_path="/assets/images/uml2/unified-process.drawio.svg" alt="The Unified Process" caption="The Unified Process phases and workflows" %}

 The Unified Process can be broken down into phases.
 Each phase represents a span of time between two major milestones of the process that meet a well-defined set of objectives.
 There are four phases in the Unified Process: *inception*, *elaboration*, *construction* and *transition*.